 Why the need to amend the act?

-The Malaysian government would have you believe that there’s a huge amount of slanderous articles floating on the internet and their hard to track.
-The truth is they’re impossible to track.
-THERE!
+The Malaysian government would have you believe that there’s a huge amount of slanderous articles floating on the internet and these articles are hard to track down.
+The truth is they’re impossible to track down, provided the authors took the necessary steps, and rely on the good-will of companies like twitter and Google.

 According to our de facto Law Minister “we don’t want [anonymous or pseudonymous] people to slander or threaten others” .
 I will later point out that the act does not in any way assist in the tracking of these slanderous people, but rather shifts the burden for investigating these incidences from our law enforcement officers to the average joe with an internet connection.
 Also, I’m no law expert, but I believe slander is for verbal statements, the word Nazri should have used was Libel.
 That’s the sort of Law Minister we have!